ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

    Toggle to set a retention policy for raw time series entries.
    !["Set Retention Policy"](images/time-series-settings-06_retention.png "Set Retention Policy")
     * **(a) Enable Retention**
-      Enable to set a retention time period for **raw data** of all time series in the selected collection.
+      Enable setting a retention time period for **raw data** of all time series in the selected collection.
     * **(b) Retention Time**
       Set the retention time.
       In the example above, raw time series entries older than 1 hour will be removed.